ryan-thomas32/megr2157-portfolio/docs/assignments/A03/index.md

 According to my FEA simulation, the maximum stress is 44.11 psi, which converts to 0.04411 ksi.
 This is significantly below the 40 ksi limit for Aluminum strength.
 We can also find the safety factor with a quick calculation:

-SF = 40 psi / 0.04411 psi = 907
+SF = 40 ksi / 0.04411 ksi = 907

-This is a very large safety factor I calculated, which surprised me and, once again, made me review my calculations for errors, which I did not find.
+This is a very large safety factor I calculated, which surprised me and, once again, prompted me to review my calculations for errors, though I found none.
 All my units are converted correctly.
 This is a good example for me of how, in the future, I should get much closer to the safety factor and leave less leeway than is represented here.
+ ### Design Reflection
+I assumed this part of the assignment referred to length rather than deflection, but I solved and calculated both just to be sure.
+Deflection is given within the parameters of the assignment: "The max axial deflection of the bar is .009 inches.", and remains constant, which means, in theory, its percent change must automatically be zero.

+From the hand calculations, I obtained a length of 2166.043195", which, when rounded down to the hundredths place, matches the result from the global equation.
+In SolidWorks, the length is 2166.04", indicating that the hand calculation and the FEA percent change are zero for this section.

+When it comes down to doing this for deflection, use the given maximum axial deflection value for the problem and FEA in SolidWorks